-When the war began, Sydney Carlin gave up farming to join the Royal Engineers.
-Badly wounded in 1916, he lost a leg while fighting in the trenches on the Western Front.
-Equipped with a wooden leg, he transferred to the Royal Flying Corps where his mates took to calling him "Timbertoes."
+When the war began, Sydney Carlin abandoned farming to serve with the Royal Engineers.
+Badly wounded in May 1915, he lost a leg after fighting in the trenches at Ypres on the Western Front.
+Equipped with a wooden leg, he transferred to the Royal Flying Corps in 1917 and his mates took to calling him "Timbertoes."
 After serving as an instructor, Carlin was posted to 74 Squadron on 26 May 1918.
 Flying the S.E.5a, he survived a mid-air collision with his commanding officer, Keith Caldwell, and scored ten victories, including 5 balloons.
 On 21 September 1918, six days after scoring his final victory, Carlin was captured by the Germans when he was shot down by Siegfried Westphal of Jasta 29.
-When the war ended, Carlin moved to Kenya and returned to farming.
-During World War II, he rejoined the Royal Air Force, serving as a gunner on night fighters and bombers.
-At the age of 52, while serving with 151 Squadron, Carlin was killed during an air raid on the squadron's airfield.
+Due to poor health, Carlin relinquished his commission in 1919 and sailed for Kenya aboard the SS Madura on 2 October 1924.
+During World War II, he returned to England and despite his age, rejoined the Royal Air Force and served as a gunner on night fighters and bombers.
+At the age of 52, while serving with 151 Squadron, Carlin died following an air raid on the squadron's airfield at Wittering.

 Distinguished Flying Cross (DFC)